soniarostami04/projects/osint_methods.md

 - Metadata and image context often tell a deeper story than surface content
 - Never underestimate a well-formed Google query

-> “The internet remembers everything.
-OSINT just helps you find it.” 🌍🕵️‍♀️